How to Create an Event in dotCMS

-- If you select the Save Draft button, it will save your event to the backend of dotCMS so you can still work on it before publishing it live.
+- If the Save Draft button is selected, it will save the event to the backend of dotCMS so you can still work on it before publishing it live.

-- If you select the Publish button, it will publish your event so it will appear live on your site.
+- If the Publish button is selected, it will publish the event so it will appear live on your site.

 TIP: As a best practice, it is a good idea to check the event on the live site after it has been published to make sure everything looks okay.
 To easily find the newly published event, go to a second/different browser that you are NOT logged into for dotCMS and type or paste in canr.msu.edu/events/INSERT EVENT URL TITLE TEXT from step 11.
 For example, if you are logged into dotCMS via the Chrome browser, select a different browser from your computer (like Firefox, Safari, Edge) to view the event live on a website.
 If you attempt to open the event URL using the browser you are logged into, it will open the event within the dotCMS system instead, which won’t give you the live view that you are looking for.